xenum72-del/bbb/wiki/Interaction-Types.md

 - **Stay consistent**: Use the same categories for similar experiences
 - **Focus on primary activity**: Select what the encounter was mainly about
 - **Use ratings**: Combine activity selection with 1-5 star ratings for full insights
+- **Regular management**: Periodically review and optimize your activity types

 ---